Before you go to leave, be sure to read these 50 essential Europe travel tips that you help you travel Europe like a pro!

 39. Take Free Walking Tours

 Many European cities offer free walking tours, which can be a great way to learn about a city.
+We like to use Guru Walk.
 Be sure to tip your guide well since your tour was free!

 40. Rent a Bike